 They had done business in Moscow

 In addition to le futur simple (the simple future), French also uses a compound future tense with the verb aller (to go) and the infinitive.
-This is used to discuss events in the near future and translates to idea of ‘going to’ in English.
+This is used to discuss events in the near future and translates to ‘going to’ in English.
 As with the passé composé and le plus-que-parfait, only the helping verb conjugates.
 Instead of using a participle though, the verb faire stays in the infinitive.

 - Je vais faire…